Pylons/pyramid/docs/glossary.rst

    interface
      A `Zope interface <http://pypi.python.org/pypi/zope.interface>`_
      object.
-In :mod:`repoze.bfg`, an interface may be attached to a :term:`model` object or a :term:`request` object in order to identify that the object is "of a type".
-Interfaces are used internally by :mod:`repoze.bfg` to perform view lookups and other policy lookups.
+In :mod:`pyramid`, an interface may be attached to a :term:`model` object or a :term:`request` object in order to identify that the object is "of a type".
+Interfaces are used internally by :mod:`pyramid` to perform view lookups and other policy lookups.
 The ability to make use of an interface is exposed to an application programmers during :term:`view configuration` via the ``context`` argument, the ``request_type`` argument and the ``containment`` argument.
 Interfaces are also exposed to application developers when they make use of the :term:`event` system.
-Fundamentally, :mod:`repoze.bfg`
+Fundamentally, :mod:`pyramid`
      programmers can think of an interface as something that they can attach to an object that stamps it with a "type" unrelated to its underlying Python type.
-Interfaces can also be used to describe the behavior of an object (its methods and attributes), but unless they choose to, :mod:`repoze.bfg` programmers do not need to understand or use this feature of interfaces.
+Interfaces can also be used to describe the behavior of an object (its methods and attributes), but unless they choose to, :mod:`pyramid` programmers do not need to understand or use this feature of interfaces.

    event
-     An object broadcast to zero or more :term:`subscriber` callables during normal :mod:`repoze.bfg` system operations during the lifetime of an application.
+     An object broadcast to zero or more :term:`subscriber` callables during normal :mod:`pyramid` system operations during the lifetime of an application.
 Application code can subscribe to these events by using the subscriber functionality described in :ref:`events_chapter`.